catswords-social/policy/site_terms_EN.md

 By signing up for this instance, it is considered that you agree to this privacy policy.

-This Privacy Policy will be effective from August 24, 2023, at 18:00 UTC+9 (KST).
+This Privacy Policy will be effective from December 04, 2023, at 18:00 UTC+9 (KST).

 TRANSLATION POWERED BY [CHATGPT](https://chat.openai.com/) AND CORRECTED BY ADMINISTRATOR